decadeofdefeat/livestagram/README.md

 livestagram
 ===========

-Instagram real time feed built on CodeIgniter.
+Instagram real-time feed built on CodeIgniter.

 I wanted to quickly build an application in PHP that can display a live feed of Instagram photos based on a specific hashtag.
 I set up an Instagram Subscription to a hashtag, and when Instagram hits my callback page, I search for new photos with the tag and enter them in my database.
 On the frontend page I'm using AJAX long polling of my server to check for new data.